Orozco the Embalmer

-Orozco the Embalmer (Spanish: Orozco el embalsamador) is a 2001 Spanish-language Japanese mondo film directed by Kiyotaka Tsurisaki.
+Orozco the Embalmer (Spanish: Orozco el embalsamador) is a 2001 Spanish-language mondo film directed by Kiyotaka Tsurisaki.
 It follows a Colombian embalmer named Froilan Orozco Duarte, who is shown living in El Cartucho, an impoverished and crime-ridden area of Bogotá, Colombia, where the homicide rate is high and corpses can be seen on the streets.

 The film comprises footage taken over a period of several years, documenting in a graphic cinéma vérité manner Orozco's embalming of corpses.
 Orozco died during the production of the film.